sergiofgonzalez/spark-java-examples/00-support/001-int-list-builder/README.md

 # 001-int-list-builder
+> Simple DSL to build a list of integers

 ## Application Specs
 This support class is a convenience class to build a list of integers using a simple DSL that resembles Scala to/by syntax.